Do you know that you can develop your cryptocurrencies like Bitcoin, Ethereum and Litecoin and win a fair market share of the crypto market?

 5. Transparency and anonymity.

-The distributed nature of blockchains makes every transaction recorded and immune to changes., which makes it difficult to hack because of the nature of the blockchain design.
+The distributed nature of blockchains makes every transaction recorded and immune to changes, making it difficult to hack because of the nature of the blockchain design.

 At the same time, if a crypto address is not publicly confirmed, no one will know who made a transaction and who received the cryptocurrency.